In This Article

 3. New Condo

 Condos, which are privately owned, non-subsidised residences in Singapore, cost more than HDBs.
-However, these home come equipped with more amenities and high-end furnishings.
-Newly launched condo units have sleek looking interiors complete with all the essential fittings and usually good quality natural stone flooring.
-Hence, an end-to-end renovation, is rarely if ever, necessary.
+However, these apartments come equipped with more amenities and high-end furnishings.
+Newly launched condo units have sleek looking interiors complete with all the essential fittings and usually good quality flooring.
+Hence, an end-to-end renovation is rarely, if ever, necessary.

 4. Resale Condo